TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 A dictionary display yields a new dictionary object.

-If a comma-separated sequence of key/datum pairs is given, they are evaluated from left to right to define the entries of the dictionary: each key object is used as a key into the dictionary to store the corresponding datum.
+If a comma-separated sequence of key/datum pairs is given, they are evaluated kutoka left to right to define the entries of the dictionary: each key object is used as a key into the dictionary to store the corresponding datum.
 This means that you can specify the same key multiple times in the key/datum list, and the final dictionary's value for that key will be the last one given.